Surprising Factors That Can Affect A Home Appraisal

 While you can’t change the age of your home, it’s important to recognize its impact on appraisal value.
 Older homes typically have a low value compared to newer constructions, which adhere to updated building codes and often have fewer issues.
 However, your home’s age could actually increase its value if the house is in a historic district.

 You won’t be able to change everything in your home before an appraisal.
 Some parts of the process will be out of your control.
-However, you can take these steps in an effort to prevent a low appraisal:
+However, you can take these steps in an effort to prepare for a home appraisal:

 If you have concerns about the potential for a low appraisal, talk with your real estate agent and see if there’s anything else you or they can do to prevent it from happening.

-The Bottom Line: Take Time To Understand What Hurts A Home Appraisal
+The Bottom Line: Understand What Factors Affect A Home Appraisal

 If you’re ready to embark on the home buying or refinancing process, you can start your application with Rocket Mortgage®.